 ICDL Advanced Courses

-Download our Teach Yourself Advanced Office samples covering ECDL Adavnced, ITQ Advanced and ICDL Advanced qualification syllabuses (Paperback versions starting from £6.99 and PDF versions from just £5.60 per unit for Individual use and Educational Establishments PDF versions from £39.99 via our Multi-User License).
-Our complete Teach Yourself Advanced Office manual range is available from the purchase manual page.
+Download Teach Yourself Advanced Office samples covering the ICDL Advanced qualification syllabus (full unit prices from just £6.99, examinations not included).
+Our complete Teach Yourself manual range is available from the purchase manual page.

 By Paul Buggs...